gtnix/quant_b3_backtest/README.md

 ## Trading Rules (Entry & Exit)

-- If FuzzyFajuto ≥ +1.50 → Generate Buy orders for tomorrow.
+- If FuzzyFajuto ≥ +1.50 → Generate Long orders for tomorrow.
-- If FuzzyFajuto ≤ −1.50 → Generate Sell orders for tomorrow.
+- If FuzzyFajuto ≤ −1.50 → Generate Short orders for tomorrow.

-For both Buy and Sell signals, four orders per side are emitted:
+For both Long and Short signals, four orders per side are emitted:
 1. Market at open (first intraday bar of the day).
-2. Passive limit at close[T−1] × (1 − 0.005) for Buy; (1 + 0.005) for Sell.
+2. Passive limit at close[T−1] × (1 − 0.005) for Long; (1 + 0.005) for Short.
-3. Passive limit at close[T−1] × (1 − 0.010) for Buy; (1 + 0.010) for Sell.
+3. Passive limit at close[T−1] × (1 − 0.010) for Long; (1 + 0.010) for Short.
-4. Passive limit at close[T−1] × (1 − 0.015) for Buy; (1 + 0.015) for Sell.
+4. Passive limit at close[T−1] × (1 − 0.015) for Long; (1 + 0.015) for Short.

-All open positions are closed at the auction call (end-of-day) via Market-on-Close (MOC) orders.
+All open positions are flattened at the auction call (end-of-day) via Market-on-Close (MOC) orders.

 ## Pair Matching Engine (Bidirectional)

 The system enforces bidirectional pairing when `RISK_PAIR_MATCHING=True`:
-- For each Sell: pair it with the Buy having the highest available FuzzyFajuto score.
+- For each Short: pair it with the Long having the highest available FuzzyFajuto score.
-- For each Buy: pair it with the Sell having the highest available FuzzyFajuto score.
+- For each Long: pair it with the Short having the highest available FuzzyFajuto score.
-- If counts differ: leftover Buys or Sells remain unpaired.
+- If counts differ: leftover Long or Shorts remain unpaired.
 - Tie-breaking: sort by descending fuzzy score, then apply a deterministic secondary key (symbol lexical order).

 Pairing is applied before order emission, and all four attempts (market, limit_alpha, limit_beta, limit_gamma) are sized and emitted per leg, with board-lot rounding.